1backend/1backend/README.md

 $ oo post /prompt-svc/prompt --sync=true --prompt="Is a cat an animal?
 Just answer with yes or no please."
 # see example response above...
 ```

-## Context

-1Backend is a microservices-based AI platform, the seeds of which began taking shape in 2013 while I was at Hailo, an Uber competitor.
-The idea stuck with me and kept evolving over the years – including during my time at [Micro](https://github.com/micro/micro), a microservices platform company.
-I assumed someone else would eventually build it, but with the AI boom and the wave of AI apps we’re rolling out, I’ve realized it’s time to build it myself.

 ## Run On Your Servers